cs-imgd-420x-20a/cs-imgd-420x-20a.github.io/README.md

 2/7 - TBA (I'll be at [http://iclc.livecodenetwork.org/2020/schedule.html](ICLC)).

 ### Week 5: Perlin Flows, Navier-Stokes, and other Fluid Simulations
 2/10 - Guest lecture with [Alexander Dupuis](http://alexanderdupuis.com/) on performing with video feedback systems.
-Perlin Flows
+Perlin Flows.
 2/13 - Navier-Stokes and other fluid simulations

 ### Week 6: Interaction in Digital Arts